makjre/forktrace/README.md

 2. Being able to step through one level at a time.
 3. Being able to view the diagram in a scrollable curses view.

+You can try the example that comes with the repo:

+    make
+    forktrace --help
+    forktrace ./example

 ### forktrace.h
 The header file "forktrace.h" used by the example program does some hackery so that certain syscalls are redefined so that they provide tracer with source